 - Jack’s haunted by his desire to drink.

-- Jack’s conscious of his temper and what his temper has cost him.
+- Jack’s conscious of his temper and of what his temper has cost him.
 “You lost your temper,” is a thought that frequently goes through Jack’s head.

 - Jack’s haunted by what he did to Danny.
 Remembering “brought the shame and revulsion back, the sense of having no worth at all, and that feeling always made him want to have a drink, and the wanting of a drink brought still blacker despair–would he ever have an hour, not a week or even a day, mind you, but just one waking hour when the craving for a drink wouldn’t surprise him like this?”